berke/iasinat/README.md

 - `regex` for parsing product header strings
 - `tofas` for Julian date/time conversions
 - `circfp` (optional) for computing elliptical footprints (see below)
+- `footprint` (optional) for exporting footprints in an MPK format (see below)

 The tool uses `netcdf`, `simple_logger` and `pico-args`.

 The iasinat code contains no unsafe code, nor does it use unchecked operations.

-Starting from version 0.2.0, the tool can be compiled with the "footprints" feature, which uses `circfp` to compute the elliptical footprints.
+Starting from version 0.1.2, the tool can be compiled with the "footprints" feature, which uses `circfp` to compute the elliptical footprints.

+From version 0.1.3, the tool can be compiled with the "footprints-mpk" feature, which enables the footprints to be exported in the MPK format used by the `footprint` crate.

 ## Library usage